Jargon4072/Traffic-sign-classifier/README.md

 - OpenCV can also be install with apt-get in Ubuntu.

 ### Dataset
 - Dataset used is German Traffic Sign Recognition Bentchmark(GTSRB).
-[Download the dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset)  from here.
+[Download the dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 - The Training dataset contains 39,209 training images in 43 classes.
 The test dataset contains 12,630 test images.

 ### Model Architecture